 When I am working on my site then I am on the net.
 I have to be careful not to mix the two.

 Now, although I do have to limit my Internet time I am lucky I am motivated enough to do so.

 Like anyone hooked on the net, I do slip sometimes but nobody’s perfect – so what the hell!

 CAN YOU SWITCH IT OFF?

-White Teeth writer, Zadie Smith, said recently that she found herself so distracted that she also used ‘Freedom.’
+White Teeth writer, Zadie Smith, said recently that she found herself so distracted that she also used an Internet blocker.